AhemdMahmoud/Wish.com/README.md

 # Wish.com [https://www.wish.com/]
 ## Define the problem
-* The dataset is the wish.com product dataset
-* the dataset has alot of noise and missing values and a lot of things need to data preprocessing
-* **the problem is** i have some features for the product and i need to predict the product rating to help Wish.com to know if this priduct will be good for people or not to publish the product on the website or not
+* ### The dataset is the wish.com product dataset. i collected the data combined with some available data.
+Some nosies are added to the dataset.` The goal is to predict the product ratings` given the other features known for a product on Wish.com. `Ratings are in categories from 1 to 5.` For one product, the higher the rating is, the more the customers like the product.
+In this way, when you have a new product to be put on wish.com, you can estimate how likely people will like your product, without actually listing out there.
+Also, by doing this, it helps us to understand under what certain conditions that a product will be highly rated, as a way to understand the customer base of the wish.com

 ---
 # goal